A man doesn’t plant a tree

 the Ontario Department of Planning and Development, Conservation Branch

+in 1944.
 V.B Blake became Supervisor of the Historical section of the

 Conservation Authorities Branch when it began publishing

 historical studies for various geographically defined conservation areas

 across Ontario - including the Ganaraska Watershed report (1944).